2ndLetter/terraform-ftw/README.md

 ## To Do:
 - [x] Learn Terraform basics (Courses/Blogs/Tutorials)
-  - [x] Links to study material found at the bottom of this README.md
+  - [x] Links to learning material at the bottom of this README.md
   - [x] Learn how to keep my TF IaC DRY
   - [x] Learn how to use Local Terraform Modules
 - [x] Automate lab initialization (init_lab.sh)